 How To Fake or Spoof Your GPS Location on Android

-Spoofing your GPS on your Android device isn’t something you’re necessarily going to want to do every day, but it is something that makes for some interesting ideas.
-While we wouldn’t recommend using it for games like Pokemon Go, there are some real-world uses you could make from spoofing your GPS location.
+Spoofing your GPS on your Android device isn’t something you’re necessarily going to want to do every day, but it is something with interesting potential.
+We don’t recommend it for playing games like Pokemon Go, where spoofing your location just spoils your fun and brings down the wrath of the game creators.
+However, there are some real-world applications for spoofing that are a lot more productive and pro-social.
 Whether you’re looking to pick up a Snapchat geofilter halfway around the world, or trying to fool your friends into thinking you’re somewhere when you really aren’t, there are some really interesting ways you can use GPS spoofing on your phone.
-The best part: on Android, it’s actually really easy to accomplish.
+And on Android, it’s actually really easy to accomplish.
 Let’s take a look at the ways you can spoof your GPS location on Android, how to do it, and the benefits you might gain from faking your phone’s location.

 Why Should I Spoof My GPS Location?

 Let’s look at four ways spoofing your location on your device might help you out, both in terms of manipulating apps, and in the real world.

 One of the biggest reasons to spoof your GPS location involves Snapchat and Instagram, the two most popular photo-sharing applications in the world today.
 Both Snapchat and Instagram use geolocation filters to add flair to your directly-sent photos or your Instagram or Snapchat stories.
 Typically, both companies offering specific novelty filters for particular locations.
 For example, if you happen to be in Times Square on vacation, swiping through the available filters on Instagram and Snapchat will give you specific Times Square geofilters, as well as geofilters or geotags for Manhattan and New York City at large.